 The Northwest Territories is the sort of place that puts everything in perspective.
 A superlative place, a place that's larger than life.
-Like staring at the stars, it will leave you humbled – and yet somewhow, your life will feel bigger.
+Like staring at the stars, it will leave a person humbled – and yet somehow, their life will feel bigger.

 For centuries, the Northwest Passage – the narrow, ice-choked, maze-like watercourse across the top of Canada – taunted mariners.
 Hundreds were lured to their deaths here, including the legendary Sir John Franklin.
 Today, luxury cruise-ship travellers can relive this harrowing history, visiting such famed locales as Parry's Rock in Winter Harbour, the Investigator wrecksite at Mercy Bay, the grim Smoking Hills, and perilous Prince of Wales Strait, as well as the communities of Sachs Harbour and Ulukhaktok.

 Great Bear is the mother of all Northern Lakes.
 It's the size of Vancouver Island, and slightly wetter.
 The largest freshwater body entirely within Canada, it covers 31,000 square kilometres, with enough ice-blue water to supply Canada’s current household needs for 500 years.
-Unsurprisingly, patrolling the depths of this inland sea, you will find ...
+Unsurprisingly, patrolling the depths of this inland sea ...

 Yep, that's right.
 Great Bear is alive with freshwater monsters.
 Here, the Lake Trout grow to the size of a 10-year-old child, and are significantly more ferocious.
 Dene fishermen have netted leviathans that approach 90 pounds, while in the lake's western reaches, an angler at a fishing lodge caught (and released) a 79-pounder – the world sportfishing record.